Leadership and Community-Building for Students of Color

 Do you identify as a student of African-American, Latinx, Asian/Desi-American, Pacific Islander, Native/Indigenous-American and Multiracial (ALANA) decent?
 Do you want to be a change agent?
 Would you like an opportunity to be part of a community while enhancing your leadership skills?
-If so, consider attending Connections @ Clark prior to Week One orientation.
+If so, consider attending Connections @ Clark.

-This two-day, leadership-themed program is designed to provide ALANA and multiracial first-year and transfer students with the tools for a successful transition to Clark.
-If you're interested in building community with other ALANA students and enhancing your leadership skills, this program is for you!
+This three-day, leadership-themed program is designed to provide incoming first-year and transfer students with the tools for a successful transition to getting involved at Clark.
+If you're interested in building community with other students of color and enhancing your leadership skills, this program is for you!
 By participating in Connections, you will:

-- Learn about Clark's resources and participate in interactive workshops that will help you discover your passions and find your path to success
+- Learn about Clark's resources and participate in interactive workshops that will help you discover or solidify your passions

 - Attend social events and participate in the annual Millennium Leadership Conference (in November) and CLUE Workshops (throughout the academic year) to continue to build new leadership skills